-They said that a payday loan is a saviour, as it is the easiest and fastest way to borrow money from a lender in a tight situation.
-Or would a payday loan be considered a curse due to the fact that a payday loan usually leaves the borrower’s pay check less and thus a borrower would continue the cycle taking out another payday loan for the next payday to cover the fact that this payday that person pawned in his or her pay check and unless a miracle happens the cycle continues on and on till the borrower is buried in interest and in debt.
+They said that a payday loan is a savior, as it is the easiest and fastest way to borrow money from a lender in a tight situation.
+Or would a payday loan be considered a curse due to the fact that a payday loan usually leaves the borrower’s paycheck less and thus a borrower would continue the cycle taking out another payday loan for the next payday to cover the fact that this payday that person pawned in his or her paycheck and unless a miracle happens the cycle continues on and on till the borrower is buried in interest and in debt.

 What are the pros of this kind of loan?

 Hard to believe but there are actually some.
 During emergency situations this type of loans is the easiest to acquire, usually, the only thing needed is the latest payslip as proof of your salary.
 With the only a few hours of processing one could take out a money loan especially if the situation calls for immediate cash.
 Unexpected expenditures are a part of life, and a payday loan is a simple answer to that although a borrower should always think twice if the said expenditures are actually needed since the interest and financial repercussions are graves.

 A payday loan will also bring immediate relief to the needs of the borrower it will be short-lived.
 In fact, anyone can say that it would be a short-term relief as the problems of being financially short will recur as soon as the next payday comes about.